Sylig/Sylig/README.md

 ## Hi there 👋

+Simona Ligorio

+About me

+I am a graduate Full Stack Web Developer.

+- 🔭 Thanks to the CoGrammar and HyperionDev bootcamp, I am working on Frontend and Backend projects.

+For the Frontend I developed skills in:

+HTML
+CSS
+Javascript and Js Libraries
+React.js
+For the Backend I developed skills in:

+Atlas
+Mongoose
+MongoDB
+Postman
+Express
+SQL

+- 📫 How to reach me - email address: Simonaligorio@icloud.com

 <!--
 **Sylig/Sylig** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.